sspkmnd/basel-sde2018/README.md

-# basel-sde2018
+# Documentation as a Code

-Abstract for PhUSE Single Day Event 2018 in Basel
+[Reveal.js](https://github.com/hakimel/reveal.js/) slides for a presentation about Documentation as a Code for [PhUSE Single Day Event in Basel, Switzerland, 28th June 2018](https://www.phuse.eu/basel-sde-2018)